View full title

 What This Means

-The proposed bill S01076 seeks to ban the use of facial recognition technology in conjunction with officer cameras by local and state police in New York.
-This legislation aims to address concerns regarding privacy and the storage of biometric data, impacting law enforcement practices significantly.
-Compliance will be crucial for police departments to avoid potential legal repercussions.
+The proposed legislation in New York aims to prohibit the use of facial recognition technology in conjunction with officer cameras used by local and state police.
+This includes restrictions on the storage of biometric data, impacting how law enforcement agencies utilize surveillance technology.
+The bill seeks to enhance privacy protections for individuals captured in police recordings.

 Key Provisions

-- Prohibits the use of facial recognition technology with officer cameras.
+- Prohibits police from using facial recognition technology with officer cameras.

-- Applies to both local and state police departments.
+- Applies to both local and state police agencies.

 Latest Legislative Action